Saturday, May 16, 2020

 The ribbon reads, "In Memoriam, McIntyre Post 66, Austin, Minnesota," and above is the symbol of the Grand Army of the Republic medal.

 Captain Leonard was born in 1842 and died in 1916, five years after the above photo was taken.
-He is buried in the Oakwood Cemetery in Austin, Minnesota, and there is a picture of his grave monument at www.findagrave.com.
+He is buried in the Oakwood Cemetery in Austin, Minnesota, and a picture of his grave monument is available at www.findagrave.com.

-Thomas Leonard enlisted in Vermont in 1861, as a private, into F Company, 3rd Infantry (Vermont), and was mustered out in 1865.
-He was promoted to Sargent (date unknown), to 2nd.
-Lieutenant in 1864, to 1st Lieutenant, and later to Captain in 1865.
+Thomas Leonard enlisted in Vermont in 1861 as a private into F Company, 3rd Infantry (Vermont), and was mustered out in 1865.
+He was promoted to sergeant (date unknown) to 2nd.
+Lieutenant in 1864, 1st Lieutenant, and Captain in 1865.

 The following three paragraphs, compliments of Wikipedia, give some brief details of these three Civil War engagements:

-The Battle of Funkstown took place near Funkstown, Maryland, on July 10, 1863, during the Gettysburg Campaign.
+The Battle of Funkstown occurred near Funkstown, Maryland, on July 10, 1863, during the Gettysburg Campaign.
 Union forces of the Army of the Potomac attacked the rear guard of the Confederate Army of Northern Virginia during its retreat from Pennsylvania following the Battle of Gettysburg.
 Maj.
 Gen. J.E.B.
-Stuart’s cavalry, posted at Funkstown, posed a serious risk to the Union army and Stuart was determined to wage a spirited defense to ensure Lee time to complete fortifications protecting his army and his avenue of retreat.
+Stuart’s cavalry, posted at Funkstown, posed a severe risk to the Union army.
+Stuart was determined to wage a spirited defense to ensure Lee time to complete the fortifications protecting his army and his avenue of retreat.
 Gen. John Buford’s Union cavalry division encountered Stuart’s crescent-shaped, three-mile-long battle line.
-By early evening, the Union Army began withdrawing and Stuart had kept the Federals at bay for yet another day.
+By early evening, the Union Army began withdrawing, and Stuart had kept the Federals at bay for yet another day.
 The day-long battle resulted in 479 casualties.

 The Battle of the Wilderness, fought May 5–7, 1864, was the first battle of Lt.
 Gen. Ulysses S. Grant's 1864 Virginia Overland Campaign against Gen. Robert E. Lee and the Confederate Army of Northern Virginia.
 Both armies suffered heavy casualties.

-The Battle of Spotsylvania Court House, was the second major battle in Lt.
+The Battle of Spotsylvania Court House was the second major battle in Lt.
 Gen. Ulysses S. Grant's 1864 Overland Campaign.
-Following the bloody but inconclusive Battle of the Wilderness, Grant's army disengaged from Confederate General Robert E. Lee's army and moved to the southeast, attempting to lure Lee into battle under more favorable conditions.
+Following the bloody but inconclusive Battle of the Wilderness, Grant's army disengaged from Confederate General Robert E. Lee's army.
+It moved to the southeast, attempting to lure Lee into battle under more favorable conditions.
 Elements of Lee's army beat the Union army to the critical crossroads of Spotsylvania Court House and began entrenching.
 Fighting occurred on and off from May 8 through May 21, 1864, as Grant tried various schemes to break the Confederate line.
-In the end, the battle was tactically inconclusive, but with almost 32,000 casualties on both sides, it was the costliest battle of the Overland campaign.
+Ultimately, the battle was tactically inconclusive, but with almost 32,000 casualties on both sides, it was the costliest battle of the Overland campaign.

 In war, there are no unwounded soldiers.